MicrosoftDocs/win32/desktop-src/Fsrm/adding-a-report-to-a-job.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '2dd5420b-33ab-4831-83b8-a9a4b2201a60'
+ms.assetid: 2dd5420b-33ab-4831-83b8-a9a4b2201a60
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'file-server-resource-manager'
+ms.technology: file-server-resource-manager
 ms.tgt_platform: multiple
+keywords:
-keywords: ["File Server Resource Manager examples File Server Resource Manager , adding a report to a job", "reports File Server Resource Manager"]
+- File Server Resource Manager examples File Server Resource Manager , adding a report to a job
+- reports File Server Resource Manager ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Adding a Report to a Job

 A report defines the information that you want the scan to return.
 For example, you can create a report that lists files over a given size or files that have not been accessed in the last *n* days.
-For a list of reports that you can request, see the [**FsrmReportType**](fsrmreporttype.md) enumeration.
+For a list of reports that you can request, see the [**FsrmReportType**](/windows/previous-versions/FsrmEnums/ne-fsrmenums-_fsrmreporttype?branch=master) enumeration.
 A report job can contain only one report of each type.

 You can specify a filter value for most of the report types which lets you limit the information provided in the report.
-To specify a filter value for a report type that is applied to all reports of that type, call the [**IFsrmReportManager::SetDefaultFilter**](ifsrmreportmanager-setdefaultfilter.md) method.
-To override the global filter value, you can call the [**IFsrmReport::SetFilter**](ifsrmreport-setfilter.md) method.
+To specify a filter value for a report type that is applied to all reports of that type, call the [**IFsrmReportManager::SetDefaultFilter**](/windows/previous-versions/FsrmReports/nf-fsrmreports-ifsrmreportmanager-setdefaultfilter?branch=master) method.
+To override the global filter value, you can call the [**IFsrmReport::SetFilter**](/windows/previous-versions/FsrmReports/nf-fsrmreports-ifsrmreport-setfilter?branch=master) method.

 The following example shows how to create and configure a report for a report job.
 The **AddReportToJob** function is defined in the [Defining a Report Job](defining-a-report-job.md) example.